pr4j3sh/js-tw/README.md

 # Vanilla JavaScript + Tailwind CSS

-This is Vanilla JavaScript + Tailwind CSS template.
+This is Vanilla Javascript + Tailwind CSS template with dark/light theme mode and svg icons support with Icones.

 ## Usage